rayana/rayana.github.io/README.md

 ======
 [**rayana.github.io**](http://rayana.github.io/) is my personal portfolio and landing page.

-This is still a work in progress and uses:
+## This projec is still a work in progress and uses:

 * [SASS](http://sass-lang.com)
 * [Bourbon](https://github.com/thoughtbot/bourbon)